 That same month he joined the staff of Hackensack Riverkeeper as Program Director.
 In June 2002 he earned his 25-Ton Master’s License from the U.S. Coast Guard.
 Each year he conducts upwards of 150 Eco-Cruises aboard the 30-foot research vessel Robert H. Boyle II and oversees environmental programs that engage over 10,000 people each year.
 Hugh is also Riverkeeper’s wordsmith, writing or editing the majority of the organization’s official correspondence.
 Additionally, he leads the Hackensack RiverCreepers in the World Series of Birding and administers the Ron Vellekamp Environmental Scholarship.

 Hugh represents Hackensack Riverkeeper as a member of four regional groups: the Coalition to Ban Unsafe Oil Trains, the NYC-based Waterfront Alliance; the Bergen-based Nature Program Cooperative, and the Harbor Herons & Colonial Waterbirds Working Group – part of the NY/NJ Harbor Estuary Program.

 Hugh’s wife Dorothy teaches high school in Newark, NJ.
 They have been married since 1984 and live in Maywood, NJ.
 They have two grown, married children: Daniel and Andrew.
 The empty-nesters spend their summer vacations each year birding, hiking, boating and enjoying nature & history in New England and Canada.

 Mary A. Knight, Operations Director

-Hailing from a career in the for-profit retail world and many years as a volunteer in the non-profit sector, Mary has acquired many skills which have proved valuable in her position with Hackensack Riverkeeper.
+Hailing from a career in the for-profit retail world and many years as a volunteer in the non-profit sector, Mary has acquired many skills which have proved invaluable in her position with Hackensack Riverkeeper.
 Mary, together with her husband of over thirty years, owned and operated a highly successful retail florist in Upper Montclair.
-When they realized they outgrew the space, rather than move and begin all over again,they decided to retire from the flower business.
+When they realized they outgrew the space, rather than move and begin all over again, they decided to retire from the flower business.